Link Search Menu Expand Document

 • Each studentโ€™s engagements in course discussions during class and during project discussions.

-Grading inquiries and questions about the grading of the homeworks and the quizzes can be asked (to the TA) within one week from the grading date (the date the grades are released).
+Grading inquiries and questions about the grading of the homeworks and the quizzes can be asked (to the instructor) within one week from the grading date (the date the grades are released).
 Grades will be available within 2-2.5 weeks after submission.

 All written assignments related to the final project should use the standard *ACL paper submission template.